filecoin-project/filecoin-ffi/README.md

 ## Building

-To build and install libfilecoin, its header file and pkg-config manifest, run:
+To build and install libfilproofs, its header file and pkg-config manifest, run:

 ```shell
 make